 The costs of long-term inpatient rehab can vary widely depending on the facility you choose.
 Inpatient rehab settings can range from comfortably functional to luxurious, and the price tag often ranges along with those amenities.

 Insurance Coverage of Long-Term Drug Rehab

-The Affordable Healthcare Act also adds some assurance that your insurance plan will cover some expenses associated with long-term alcohol rehab or drug rehab.
-The ACA requires that marketplace plans offer behavioral health benefits, which includes treatment for addiction.
+The Affordable Healthcare Act also adds some assurance that your insurance plan will cover some expenses associated with a long-term alcohol rehab or drug rehab program.
+The ACA requires that marketplace plans offer behavioral health benefits, which include treatment for addiction.